-The review process is generally completed within eight weeks of the application deadline, and applicants are notified in writing once the review process is complete.
+The review process is generally completed within eight to ten weeks of the application deadline, and applicants are notified via email once the review process is complete.

 Application deadlines are February 1, June 1 and October 1.

-Only Organizational Level Forum members or Main Street America members of the National Trust are eligible to apply for funding from the Southwest Intervention Fund.
+Only Organizational Level Forum members or Main Street America members of the National Trust are eligible to receive funding from the Southwest Intervention Fund.
+Organizations do not need to have an active Forum membership to apply for a grant, but selected grantees will be required to become members prior to the release of funds.
+Learn more about joining Preservation Leadership Forum.
 To learn more about Forum and to join today, visit our website.

 Public agencies, 501(c)(3), and other nonprofit organizations are eligible.
 Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.

 No more than three grants will be awarded in any two-year period to a single grantee.
 Only one grant will be awarded per organization in any grant round.
 Only one grant will be awarded for a particular project phase.

 Applicants must be capable of matching the grant amount dollar-for-dollar. .
 Due to the economic impacts caused by COVID-19, the National Trust is temporarily changing its matching fund requirement and allowing for both cash and in-kind donations to count toward the one-to-one required match.

 The required match can come from private or public sources, from income earned from registration fees or sales, or from fundraising activities.
 In-kind donations of labor, materials or services will also be considered eligible for meeting the matching requirement.
 Matching funds must be used to fund eligible expenses listed below.
 Other funding from the National Trust may not be used to match a grant from the Southwest Intervention Fund.